rebcabin/tangledown/README.md

 #### Accumulate Contents

 Tangledown is a silly little compiler.
-We could go all highfalutin' and write it in state-machine and parser-combinator style, and then it would be much bigger, prettier, and easy to explain to a Haskell programmer or compiler theorist.
+We could go all highfalutin' and write it in state-machine and parser-combinator style, and then it would be much bigger, more elaborate if not more elegant, and easier to explain to a Haskell programmer or compiler theorist.
 However, we want to make Tangledown

 - very short